NixOS/rfcs/rfcs/0000-nix-store-layer.md

 - Separate executable ensure lower layers build in isolation, new integration tests those executable without aid of high-layer info.

-- New NixOS-Foundation-authorized teams foster and advocate for layers in isolation

 ### Starting with the store layer

 Ultimately, I would like to take this approach to all the layers.